klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.validator.md

 # caver.validator <a id="caver-validator"></a>

-The `caver.validator` package provides validation functions that should be used when implementing applications on the Klaytn.
+The `caver.validator` package provides validation functions that should be used when implementing applications on Klaytn.

 **NOTE** `caver.validator` is supported since caver-js [v1.6.3](https://www.npmjs.com/package/caver-js/v/1.6.3).